Zuehlke/software-engineering-corner/drafts/context-driven-smells.md

 Our new service would scale beautifully.
 We ran load tests and were delighted.

-The rest of the ingestion pipeline though was far from ready – performance bottlenecks, DB IDs exhausted, ability to scale vertically only was not sufficient[<sup>7</sup>](#7-ignoring-the-wake-up-call) - and there were myriad other new things to focus on, from onboarding that many new people, to cost optimisations.
+The rest of the ingestion pipeline though was far from ready – performance bottlenecks, recursive retries from failures overwhelming DBs, ability to scale vertically only was not sufficient[<sup>7</sup>](#smell-7-ignoring-the-wake-up-call) - and there were myriad other new things to focus on, from onboarding that many new people, to cost optimisations.

 The tech debt would have to wait.

 ## Smells

 The points below are identified from the above context.
-As with [code smells](https://martinfowler.com/bliki/CodeSmell.html) ([or](https://code-smells.com/)), there may be nothing wrong here, but experience tells us that it’s worth taking a look.
+As with [code smells](https://martinfowler.com/bliki/CodeSmell.html) (or [code-smells.com](https://code-smells.com/)), there may be nothing wrong here, but experience tells us that it’s worth taking a look.

-### 1. Separate ‘DevOps’ teams
+### Smell 1.
+Separate ‘DevOps’ teams

 It is very common to see a DevOps or Platform team exist separately from product or feature development teams.
 There are often cross-cutting, enabling pieces of work that need to be done outside of those teams, so it makes sense, right?